guebe/ACSC2024/FPFC/README.md

 ```

 I started analyzing the binary with ghidra, renaming functions, changing
 function signatures and creating structs for vectors.
 Most of the code was floating point instructions and a lot of trigonometry.
-The floating point stuff and alot of conversions between float and double was making the binary hard to reverse engineer.
+The floating point stuff and a lot of conversions between float and double was making the binary hard to reverse engineer.

 Determining the input syntax it must be A-Z and a multiple of 4: